semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 #### T2.4 Decide and document the canonical platform-config IRI

-* Pick a stable IRI for the platform default config node (above).
+* Pick a stable IRI for the platform default config knop (above).
 * Platform code will treat this as the **canonical fallback** when no other config is provided.

 ---